Irad Ortiz Jr.: Career

-In 2016, Ortiz was unanimously voted the Jockeys' Guild Jockey of the Week for June 6th – 12th.
+In 2016, Ortiz was unanimously voted the Jockeys' Guild Jockey of the Week for June 6 – 12.
 Ortiz began the weekend by winning the Jersey Girl Stakes, New York Stakes and Easy Goer Stakes.
 He then gained his fourth stakes victory of the week by winning his first American Classic in the 2016 Belmont Stakes on Creator.
 "I thought Irad did a masterful job with all of his decisions," said Creator's trainer, Steve Asmussen.
 "He saved enough ground going into the first turn and stayed inside, and that gave us a chance to win."
 He again finished second in the North American jockey standings.

 In 2017, Ortiz finished third in the jockey standings by earnings and first by number of wins.
 He was an Eclipse Award finalist along with his brother José, who won.

 In 2018, he won the Eclipse Award for Outstanding Jockey after leading the jockey list by both number of wins and earnings.
 He won the Belmont spring/summer and Saratoga meets, the latter highlighted by a win in the Whitney Handicap on Diversify.
 He earned his 2,000th career win on September 15 aboard Gambler's Fallacy at Belmont Park.
 He won the Shoemaker Award for outstanding jockey at the 2018 Breeders' Cup after he won two races, the Juvenile Fillies Turf with Newspaperofrecord and the Filly & Mare Sprint with Shamrock Rose, plus scoring five more top four finishes.

 Ortiz experienced a slowdown in business in the fall of 2019, finishing just ninth in the Belmont meet standings.
 However, he had an exceptional weekend at the 2019 Breeders' Cup with four winners, including Bricks and Mortar in the $4 million Turf and Vino Rosso in the $6 million Classic.
 "Some riders have a good rapport with certain horses," said trainer Todd Pletcher.
 "Irad and Vino Rosso really gelled, you could see there was great chemistry there from the first time he got on him."
 He finished the year ranked first by number of wins and earnings, and received his second Eclipse Award.

 In 2020, Ortiz earned his third consecutive Eclipse Award, with highlights including a win in the Breeders' Cup Sprint with Whitmore.
 On June 3, 2021, he was hospitalized after he was thrown when his mount stumbled in a maiden race at Belmont Park after moving to the lead.
 Ortiz was struck by one of the trailing horses but the CT scans and X-rays came back clean.

+On August 1, 2024, at the Saratoga's seventh turf race, the New York State Gaming Commission imposed a three NYRA racing days suspension, August 14–16, upon Ortiz Jr. It disqualified his mount On a Spree in obstructing Complete Agenda's path at the top of the stretch.